fabianmendozaospina/shopping-cart/README.md

 3. Open the index.html file in your browser:

     Simply double-click on the index.html file or open it via a local web server to view the application.
+Another alternative is running the sample application from the GitHub [repository](https://fabianmendozaospina.github.io/prairie-point-hotel/).

 ## Code Explanation

 ### HTML Structure